✉️ Subscribe to get food business growth tips, business inspiration, and event invites.

 In Louisiana, you can sell cottage foods at fairs, festivals, farmers markets, home, online, restaurants, retail stores, and roadside stands.

-You can sell bread, candies, condiments, dry goods, fermented foods, pastries, preserves, and snacks in Louisiana.
+You can sell bread, cakes, candies, condiments, dry goods, fermented foods, pastries, preserves, and snacks in Louisiana.

 Labels must include a note stating that your product was made in an uninspected kitchen.

 Sales are limited to $30,000 per year in Louisiana.
 You must apply for a Louisiana General Sales Tax Certificate before selling your products.